lekimlarra/react-cdk-base-project/README.md

   - Blocking all internet access to this project once you reach `budgetStopServiceLimit` (PENDING)
 - Cloudfront layer for caching and centralizing internet access to your app
 - A DynamoDB database to take advantage of the AWS free tier
+- Creating cognito pool and pool client to connect your user website

 Soon:

 - Diagram of the infrastructure that will be deployed
 - Automatic deploy from GitHub actions and secrets
-- Something with Cognito to synchronize with user creation
 - Dashboard in CloudWatch (may incur costs!! 💶💵🤑)
 - Observability (incurs costs!! 💶💵🤑)
 - Alerting (incurs costs!! 💶💵🤑) - Errors 4XX or 5XX, spike in number of connections...